Listen To Our Podcast🎧

 Introduction

-Practice 1 – Make Explainability a Governance Standard
+Practice 1 – Responsible AI Governance: Why Explainability Must Be a Defined Standard

 Banks should formally define explainability within their AI governance framework.
 This means stating where explanations are mandatory, how they are reviewed, and who is accountable for them.
 High-impact use cases such as credit scoring, fraud detection, and compliance monitoring require consistent AI decision transparency by default.